 If our messaging wasn't clear up until this point, the purpose of Solar Tools USA is to provide tools for the solar industry to make the life of a solar installer easier.
 It seems like all the other trades have specific industry tools and I think the solar industry should too.
 So I’m pounding the ground inventing solar tools to tackle areas that bring you headaches.
 Repurposing tools that already exist but perhaps you’ve never considered could work in the solar trade.
 And forming relationships and resourcing other solar tools that already exist and maybe you’ve never heard of.
 In the end, my goal is to provide you, the solar installer, one place you can go to find everything you need.
 Our job is nowhere near done, but I think we are making progress.

 Consider this crazy thing called common core math.
 I was raised in the day and age of 1+1=2 the end.
-But the students of today are learning a totally new method, that honestly to me seems like a total waste of time to get to the same answer.
+But the students of today are learning a new method, that to me seems like a total waste of time to get to the same answer.
 I see filling my head with this knowledge as pointless.
 However . . .
-I can absolutely say that as a second grader there was no way I was multiplying two digit numbers in my head and my son can do it in seconds.
+I can say that as a second grader there was no way I was multiplying two-digit numbers in my head and my son can do it in seconds.
 Does my way still work?
 Of course it does and it always will.
-Some day however, I’ll be solving an equation working away on carrying that 1, and the future workforce will be sitting there staring at me like seriously what’s taking you so long.
+Someday, however, I’ll be solving an equation working away on carrying that 1, and the future workforce will be sitting there staring at me like seriously what’s taking you so long.

 Do you see what I am getting at here?
 The root of the problem is all too often the assumption is made that if the knowledge you have, worked for you today, then it should work for you again tomorrow.
-Which for argument's sake your knowledge still works, but maybe not as well or as efficiently as it did yesterday.
+For argument's sake, your knowledge still works, but maybe not as well or as efficiently as it did yesterday.

 So I ask you, where is your current solar trend information coming from?